 Parameter Description If TrustServerCertificate is not set, encryption occurs only if there is a verifiable server certificate.
-If TrustServerCertificate is set, encryption always occurs, but may use a self-signed server certificate. arways occurs, out may use a sen signed server ceremente.
+If TrustServerCertificate is set, encryption always occurs, but may use a self-signed server certificate.

 Encrypt=0

 SQL Server 2005 always encrypts network packets associated with logging in to the server.
 If no certificate is provided on the server when it starts up, SQL Server generates a self-signed certificate that is used to encrypt login packets.